 - Create a business plan.
 Put the details behind your business idea on paper and how you will launch, fund, and market your business.

 - Determine funding needed.
-Analyze if you will fund the venture yourself, with investors, crowdfunding, friends and family, or through a business loan.
+Analyze if you will fund the venture yourself, with investors, crowdfunding, friends and family, or through a startup business loan.

 - Finalize the legal structure.
 Work with an attorney or certified public accountant to determine the best legal and financial structure for your business.